MaartenGr/BERTopic/README.md

 for a full overview of all supported embedding models.

 ## Overview
-BERTopic has quite a number of functions that quickly can become overwhelming.
+BERTopic has many functions that quickly can become overwhelming.
 To alleviate this issue, you will find an overview of all methods and a short description of its purpose.

 ### Common